 Delicate and intricate in design, Aquilegia McKana Giants exquisite springtime blooms dance high above their mounds of lacy foliage.
 They are an easy way to bring color to the shady parts of the garden and can bloom well into summer.
 While deer pass them by, the hummingbirds hover ready to perform their pollinating job.
 The University of Washington and Minnesota also consider Aquilegia deer resistant plants.
 Colors can range from shades of blues, pinks, purple, and red with contrasting petals.

 Planting and Growing Aquilegia

-Make sure your Aquilegia “harden off” to cool nights and windy conditions before planting.
-This requires leaving them outside in a protected area for a few days otherwise, they may wilt after planting.
-Choose an area in part shade or shade.
+Make sure your Aquilegia “harden off” to cool nights and windy conditions before planting to prevent shock.
 Prepare your planting hole by turning the soil at least a shovel size deep and wide and be sure the hole is filled with plenty of organic matter for best results.
-Remove your plant from its pack and gently loosen the root ball.
 Plant deep enough to cover the top of the root ball.
 Press down firmly on the soil and then water it in.
 Consider fertilizing once or twice a season.
 You can mulch if you like but not too close to the plant to avoid rot.